silverstripe/cwp/docs/en/02_Features/01_Solr_search/07_Searching_documents.md

 * A single queuedjob will be added to the queue, and the `Solr_Reindex` task will immediately exit.
 If there are existing reindex jobs on the queue, these will be cancelled, and any in-progress tasks will be forced to exit.
-* In the background, a worker process on the instance will invoke this job, which will first clear any obsolete data from the search index (such as those with obsolete class names), and then create several batches of updates, grouped by classname, variant (such as stage or subsite), and batch number.
+* In the background, a worker process on the environment will invoke this job, which will first clear any obsolete data from the search index (such as those with obsolete class names), and then create several batches of updates, grouped by classname, variant (such as stage or subsite), and batch number.
 Each of these batches is a queuedjob itself and will appear in the job queue in the cms "jobs" section.